TheOdinProject/curriculum/foundations/introduction/asking_for_help.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

-- [Asking for help is hard — but people want to help more than we realize](https://news.stanford.edu/stories/2022/09/asking-help-hard-people-want-help-realize) — Stanford article on why asking for help feels difficult, and how others are often more willing to help than we assume.
+- An encouraging article from Stanford on [Asking for help is hard — but people want to help more than we realize](https://news.stanford.edu/stories/2022/09/asking-help-hard-people-want-help-realize).
 - [The Mental Battle behind Asking for Help](https://hbr.org/2023/07/why-its-so-hard-to-ask-for-help) — Harvard Business Review article exploring the psychological barriers to asking for assistance.